Enoch79/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printing all possible combinations of two letters
+printing a number with two decimal places